|

 Who Should Buy This?

-Pulsar G12KBN is ideal for medium houses, job sites, and RV owners who want top-notch capacity to run some of the power-hungry tools, and appliances like central air conditioning, welders, space heaters, air compressors, etc.
+Pulsar G12KBN is ideal for the medium house, job sites, and RV owners who want top-notch capacity to run some of the power-hungry tools, and appliances like central air conditioning, welders, space heater, air compressors, etc.

 FEATURES & SPECS